 Politics burn at the core of Holler but doesn’t dare derail into the theoretical.
 The human cost of stump-speech lip-service is exposed in the pained expressions of laborers like motherly Linda (a superbly sincere Becky Ann Baker), as she chirps, “Write if you get work!”
 It’s in the crooked scowl of Ruth’s mother (Pamela Adlon), a drug addict who spits, “We’re not college people.”
 It’s in the fear that shakes Ruth’s brother, who laments he doesn’t know how to provide for the sister who’s only three years his junior.
 Most powerfully, it’s in the guarded expression of a girl whose only protection against all this is her smarts.

 Barden has been feminine and fragile in The Lobster, giddy and girly in Hanna, smirking and quirky in The End of the F***ing World.
 Here, she is none of the above.
 Ruth is a role so restrained, that in lesser hands she might seem dead inside.
 But Barden sees what Riegel has constructed in her script through world-building, supporting characters, and what Ruth chooses to say and leave unspoken.
 Barden fills this space not with easy charm but with a riveting resolution.
-Her mouth lies a resigned pout, accustomed to disappointment.
+Her mouth lies in a resigned pout, accustomed to disappointment.
 Her voice, soft but weary, speaks of the weight of her every day.
 Yet no matter the scene, no matter what is said, you can see the gears churning behind Barden’s burning blue eyes.

 Simply put, Holler is a knockout and Barden is its MVP.
-While the whole cast is steeped in the grit of Riegel’s empathetic and elegant script, Barden takes its full weight upon her slumped shoulders and gives a heroine who is introverted yet unveiled.
+While the whole cast is steeped in the grit of Riegel’s empathetic and elegant script, Barden takes its full weight upon her slumped shoulders and gives us a heroine who is introverted yet unveiled.
 If there’s any justice, Holler will earn her the hype that came Jennifer Lawrence’s way after Winter’s Bone or Thomasin McKenzie’s after Leave No Trace.
 For Barden is a subtle stunner.
 And she’s not alone.

 Riegel’s quiet confidence in constructing a tale of politics, poverty, and girlhood is extraordinary.
 It’s dizzying to know this is her first feature film.
-She refuses to speak down to her audience, giving us all we need in visuals and slight exposition cues.
+She refuses to talk down to her audience, giving us all we need in visuals and slight exposition cues.
 She spares us histrionics because such garishness would be a disservice to the spirit of her defiant protagonist.
 With this, she builds a film that is heart-rattlingly poignant, haunting, and among the best of the year.

 Toronto International Film Festival runs September 10-19.
 For more on how you can participate, visit the TIFF website.